kartik-v/bootstrap-fileinput/README.md

    <span class="glyphicon glyphicon-file"></span> <span class="file-caption-name"></span>
 </div>
 ```

-#### overwriteInitial
-_boolean_ whether you wish to overwrite the initial preview content and caption setup.
-This is by default set to `false`.
-When set to `false`, this will always show the
-`initialPreview` content at the beginning (when uploading or during clear).
-If set to `true` any `initialPreview` content set will be overwritten,
-when new file is uploaded or when files are cleared.
-Setting it to `false` will help displaying a saved image or file from database always -
-especially when using the `multiple` file upload feature.

 #### previewTemplate
 _string_ the template used to render the preview.
 The following template variables will be parsed: